-ATLANTA -- Ryan Kelly and a few of his fellow offensive linemen huddled near the makeshift stage at the 50-yard line, outside a yellow rope that separated players from the media on the field of the Georgia Dome in Atlanta.
+ATLANTA -- Anthony Steen, Ryan Kelly and a few of their fellow offensive linemen huddled near the makeshift stage at the 50-yard line, outside a yellow rope that separated players from the media on the field of the Georgia Dome in Atlanta.
 Alabama was being presented a leather helmet for beating Virginia Tech 35-10 in the Chick-fil-A Kickoff Game, but this group of disgruntled players weren't interested in watching the celebration.

 AJ McCarron, Christion Jones and the rest of the stars of the game smiled for the cameras while Kelly and Steen had their backs to the action.
 Turning toward one another, they did their best to figure out what just went wrong.
 A year after having the best offensive line in college football, the Crimson Tide's front five looked underwhelming.
 It was a foreign site for the mass of Alabama fans that packed the domed stadium hoping to see what three new starters could do against a Virginia Tech defense decimated by injuries and attrition.
 In an unusual sight, the line of scrimmage wasn't awkwardly disjointed.

-Anthony Steen, a third-year starter at right guard, wasn't expecting the amount of movement Hokies defensive coordinator Bud Foster threw at them.
+Steen, a third-year starter at right guard, wasn't expecting the amount of movement Hokies defensive coordinator Bud Foster threw at them.
 The defensive line went east and west where the Tide expected it to go north and south.
 Alabama wants to go straight at you on offense, and against Virginia Tech it couldn't get the correct angles to do that.
 The result: 12 tackles for loss, four sacks and a running game that could never really get going.
 Even AJ McCarron struggled to set his feet and deliver the ball downfield.
 Alabama's 96 rushing yards and 110 passing yards would have both been the worst production of any game last season.

 "We celebrated a little bit, but it was just a little quiet," he said.
 "We expected to go out there and win by 50."